alessioalex/ClientManager/README.md

 ## Quick start

 - Make sure Node.js and NPM should be installed (I prefer to do it using NVM).
 This project was developed on Node 0.6.x.
-- Install dependencies with NPM: "npm install ." in the project root
+- Install project dependencies with NPM by running the following command in the terminal (project root):

+    npm install .

 - Configure the ports for the application (for multiple environments: dev, test, production) and also the settings for the MongoDB connection (you can either host MongoDB locally or try a free hosting provider such as MongoLab).
 The config data is in /config
-- Run 'npm start' or 'NODE_ENV=production node app.js' to start the server
+- Start the server:

+  a) Production

+    npm start

+  b) Development (note that if you want to load all the files uncompressed you should visit http://&lt;server&gt;:&lt;port&gt;/dev.html):

+    node app.js

 ## App structure